kaisenlinux/btrbk/README.md

 This will read all btrfs information on the source/target filesystems and show what actions would be performed (without writing anything to the disks).

+The examples below assume that the btrfs subvolume containing `home` and `rootfs` is mounted at `/mnt/btr_pool`.
+This is usually the btrfs root subvolume, which always has `subvolid=5`.

+Note that mounting subvolid=5 is *mandatory* if you want to backup your root filesystem `/`.

+/etc/fstab:

+    /dev/sda1  /mnt/btr_pool  btrfs  subvolid=5,noatime  0 0

+Note that some default btrfs installations (e.g. Ubuntu) use subvolume names `@` for rootfs (mounted at `/`) and `@home` for `/home`, as a naming convention.
+If this is the case on your file system, replace the `subvolume` delcarations in the examples accordingly.

   [btrbk.conf(5)]: https://digint.ch/btrbk/doc/btrbk.conf.5.html